freqtrade/freqtrade/docs/advanced-backtesting.md

 This will tell freqtrade to output a pickled dictionary of strategy, pairs and corresponding DataFrame of the candles that resulted in entry and exit signals.
-Depending on how many buys your strategy makes, this file may get quite large, so periodically check your `user_data/backtest_results` folder to delete old exports.
+Depending on how many entries your strategy makes, this file may get quite large, so periodically check your `user_data/backtest_results` folder to delete old exports.

 Before running your next backtest, make sure you either delete your old backtest results or run backtesting with the `--cache none` option to make sure no cached results are used.

 If all goes well, you should now see a `backtest-result-{timestamp}_signals.pkl` and `backtest-result-{timestamp}_exited.pkl` files in the `user_data/backtest_results` folder.

 To analyze the entry/exit tags, we now need to use the `freqtrade backtesting-analysis` command with `--analysis-groups` option provided with space-separated arguments: